 In order to achieve the benefits of eating more complex carbohydrates, it might be necessary to make some changes to your diet.
 Here are some examples of easy substitutions:

-Instead of white bread and pasta, switch to whole grain bread and pasta.
+- Instead of white bread and pasta, switch to whole grain bread and pasta.
 If the switch is intimidating at first, try mixing half whole grain and half white when making pasta.

-Other alternatives to pasta are spaghetti squash and zucchini noodles (or zoodles).
+- Other alternatives to pasta are spaghetti squash and zucchini noodles (or zoodles).

-Instead of munching on potato chips, try nuts and raw vegetables.
+- Instead of munching on potato chips, try nuts and raw vegetables.

-Instead of potatoes, try some mashed or roasted cauliflower.
+- As a potato alternative, try some mashed or roasted cauliflower.

-Instead of instant oatmeal in the morning, try steel-cut oats or rolled oats.
+- Instead of instant oatmeal in the morning, try steel-cut oats or rolled oats.
 Instant oatmeal tends to come with added sugar, while steel-cut or rolled oats are more natural.

 In the end, complex carbohydrates are the opposite of fattening.
 Rather, they're filling, providing our bodies with nutrients it will appreciate.
-The ability to feel fuller longer will help prevent an unnecessary consumption of sugar, which can be harmful to our blood sugar levels.
+The ability to feel fuller longer will help prevent unnecessary consumption of sugar, which can be harmful to our blood sugar levels.
 This makes complex carbs a win-win for everyone who chooses spaghetti squash over a box of macaroni at night.

 That was quite a bit of complex chatter.
 Let's have some fun.
 Enjoy these examples of food idioms and see if you'll go bananas over any of these catchphrases!